Part 1

 I would not commend it, although my views were different when I was a student myself.

-Moderate exercise ensures the right balance between mind and body, and the highest efficiency of performance, is, of course, a prime requirement.
+Moderate exercise ensures the right balance between mind and body.
+The highest efficiency of performance is a prime requirement.

 Conversely, everything that is against the teachings of religion and the laws of hygiene tends to decrease the mass.